awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 See also [https://aws\.amazon\.com/cloudfront](https://aws.amazon.com/cloudfront/).

 **Amazon CloudSearch**<a name="cloudSearch"></a>
- A fully managed service in the AWS cloud that makes it easy to set up, manage, and scale a search solution for your website or application\.
+ A fully managed service in the AWS Cloud that makes it easy to set up, manage, and scale a search solution for your website or application\.

 **Amazon CloudWatch**<a name="AmazonCW"></a>
 A web service that enables you to monitor and manage various metrics, and configure alarm actions based on data from those metrics\.